Cyp9715/DeleteNewline/README.md

 - Supports both Light and Dark themes.
 - Korean language support has been added.
 - Now supports multiple RegexChains, allowing for multi-keybind functionality.
-- The settings now operate based on a .json file, and functionality for importing and pasting has been added.
+- The settings now operate based on a .json file, and functionality for importing and exporting has been added.
 - A small advertisement window will be added to the bottom.

 ## Recommended Build Tools